Exactly Tips And Ways How To Prevent Obesity In Childhood

 5. Focus on Non-Weight-Related Goals

-• Encourage children to set goals that are unrelated to weight, such as improving strength, flexibility, or overall fitness.
+• Encourage children to set weight-related goals, such as improving strength, flexibility, or overall fitness.

 • Celebrate achievements that highlight their abilities and efforts rather than solely focusing on changes in body size.